rtrox/UnicornTrancoder-chart/README.md

 + Have a plex claim token for the account you are adding the server to (Get one from https://plex.tv/claim)

 ### Installation
-+ Go into the values.yaml and using the Values section above an update to your configuration
++ Go into the values.yaml and using the Values section above an update to your configuration (be sure to update the ingress.annotations proxy-redirect-to value to your domain)
 + Verify that the plex server/loadbalancer pod is running
 + Verify you can access your Plex Server externally from the domain you used for Ingress
 + Follow the guide [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) in order find you X-Plex-Token update your values.yaml to use the new X-Plex-Token